4rterius/cgtfs/docs/doxygen/static/api_overview.md

 | File | *not defined* | A `*.txt` file, a part of the feed, holding information about all the feed's *entities* of a single type. |
 | Database | n/a | A single *SQLite* database file, created using the supplied SQL schema (preferably, the creation of the database is left to the library, see the database section). |

+@section ApiOverview__Principles Principles

+There are several core principles which could help in understanding the vast interface of the library.
+Some of them have been enforced from the beginning, others may be gradually integrated into the API.

+  - All structs and enumerations have names ending with `_t`.
+  - All enumerations have members with names reflecting the enumeration's name.
+    - Entity field enumerations start with the first letters of the enumeration's name, e.g. `payment_method_t` has elements `PM_ON_BOARD`, `PM_BEFOREHAND` and `PM_NOT_SET`.
+      - There are exceptions at naming conflicts, e.g. `pathway_mode_t`, which would have to start its members' names with `PM` but uses `PTMD` instead.
+      - Additionally, all entity field enumerations have `..._NOT_SET` members.
+  - All structs have `init_...()` functions for initializing them.
+These functions MUST be called before the first use of the structure.
+    - Feed entity and record entity structs also have `read_...()` and `equal_...()` functions.
+    - Structs which need deallocation after use have `free_...()` functions.
+  - All functions which have to do something with database operations have `_db` postfix.

+@section ApiOverview__Strings String storage

+String values in CGTFS are stored in memory using statically allocated c-strings.
+Hence, parsing an unsually long string value may lead to a fatal crash.
+Default string field lengths are rather sensible but might by too big (bloating the RAM used significantly) or too small (causing crash).

+To mitigate that, all string field length definitions are located in the `xstrlengths.h` header.
+Actual field length definitions are heavily commented in the lower part of the file.
+By default, they are using `CGTFS_SL_BASE_` definitions found in the upper part of the file.
+There are three possible usage cases:

+  1. All left as it is in hopes for lucky circumstances.
+  2. Definition `CGTFS_SL_MODE_PREPARATION` is uncommented, reserving an obstinate amount of memory for all fields.
+  3. Maximum length of each field type is deduced from the supposed data sources (useful if you're working with the data form a specific agency).
+This is left to the developer.

 @section ApiOverview__Structure Structure

 The library's API is divided into two so called layers, additional auxiliary functionality and loosely related helpers: